 Common Types of Commercial Roof Materials

-BUR is a flexible option because you can decide how many layers you’d like applied based on budget and desired strength.
-It’s one of the oldest systems of commercial roofing still in use today because it’s both cost-effective and durable.
+BUR is a flexible option because you can decide how many layers you’d like to apply based on budget and desired strength.
+It’s one of the oldest commercial roofing systems still in use today because it’s both cost-effective and durable.

 When a metal roof is used, a protective sealant layer is added to prevent rusting and sunlight damage.
-Metal roofing is beautiful to look at, but it also packs significant strong fire-resistant ratings and sustainability design, which makes it a strong and safe option for commercial buildings in Louisville
+Metal roofing is beautiful to look at, but it also packs significant strong fire-resistant ratings and sustainability design, which makes it a strong and safe option for commercial buildings in Louisville, KY.

 Green roofs are the most versatile and by far the most sustainable.
-The initial costs of green roofs are more expensive, but the long-term maintenance can be drastically lower than other commercial options.
+The initial costs of green roofs are expensive, but the long-term maintenance can be drastically lower than other commercial options.

-- Thermoset EPDM Roof Membrane – Constructed from a single-ply rubber material, EPDM is known for performance and longevity.
+7. Thermoset Ethylene Propylene Diene Monomer (EPDM) Membrane – Constructed from a single-ply rubber material, EPDM is known for its performance and longevity.
 It is a popular option because of its design versatility, strong resistance to ultraviolet light and ozone, and simple installation.

-- Thermoplastic PVC & TPO Roof Membrane – This is a lightweight, reflective material that is great for weather resistance.
+8. Thermoplastic Polyvinyl Chloride (PVC) & Thermoplastic Polyolefin (TPO) Membrane – This is a lightweight, reflective material that is great for weather resistance.
 These roofs are one of the fastest-growing commercial roofing materials because of their performance and installation advantages.

-Common Signs of Commercial Roof Repair
+Common Signs Your Commercial Roof Needs to Be Repaired

-However, we often see seemingly small problems that cause major issues for commercial buildings.
+However, we often see seemingly small problems that cause major issues in commercial roofing systems.
 When you notice any of these signs, your commercial roofing needs an inspection as soon as possible.

 - Moisture Problems – If your building feels more muggy than usual, that’s not a good sign.
 Moisture can infiltrate the building and cause water stains on ceilings and walls.
 This is a problem that should be remedied before it gets worse.